huggingface/diffusers/examples/dreambooth/README.md

 ### Training with prior-preservation loss

-prior-preservation is used to avoid overfitting and language-drift.
+Prior-preservation is used to avoid overfitting and language-drift.
 Refer to the paper to learn more about it.
 For prior-preservation we first generate images using the model with a class prompt and then use those during training along with our data.
 According to the paper, it's recommened to generate `num_epochs * num_samples` images for prior-preservation.
 200-300 works well for most cases.

 ```bash